psmainkar/Cleaning-Analyzing-and-Visualizing-Car-Data/README.md

 # SQL-cleaning-and-EDA-project
-The unclean dataset of cars, imported from Kaggle, was cleaned using SQL and underwent exploratory data analysis (EDA).
+The unclean dataset of cars, imported from Kaggle, was cleaned using SQL.Exploratory data analysis (EDA) was performed on it.
 Subsequently, the cleaned dataset was visualized in Power BI.